an280420/SQL-Cookbook-2nd-edition/README.md

 # SQL-Cookbook-2nd-edition
-Example data for SQL Cookbook 2nd
+Sample data for SQL Cookbook 2nd edition

-Book SQL Cookbook 2nd edtion by Anthony Molinaro and Robert de Graaf
+Book SQL Cookbook 2nd edition by Anthony Molinaro and Robert de Graaf

 ![SQL Cookbook](https://learning.oreilly.com/library/cover/9781492077435/250w/)

-This repository contains a file with data example to create a database.
+This repository contains a file with sample data for creating a database.
 This database will help you in learning SQL cookbooks.
 File for mysql database.

 Create database